placebeyondtheclouds/gpu-home-server/README.md

 ## hardware

 - **NVIDIA TESLA P40**, PCIe 3.0 x16, TDP 250 W - 1649 元 **used**
+  - supports the latest driver version (565 at the moment)
 - 2x PCIe 8pin to 1x **EPS 8pin adapter** 18AWG - was included with the GPU
   - might be an overkill as I could just use the spare 8pin CPU power cable from the PSU, but better make use of the two PCIe power cables
 - custom made **长城战龙 240mm ARGB**-based waterblock solution for GPU - 459 元